 You can purchase individual PDF chapters at the Wiley & Sons website.

-- The Principles and Practices of the Circle of Trust Approach, written by Terry Chadsey, executive director, and Marcy Jackson, co-founder of the Center for Courage & Renewal, describes how the approach provides a structure for faculty and students to engage in teaching and learning that awaken both heart and mind.
+- The Principles and Practices of the Circle of Trust Approach, written by Terry Chadsey, former executive director, and Marcy Jackson, co-founder of the Center for Courage & Renewal, describes how the approach provides a structure for faculty and students to engage in teaching and learning that awaken both heart and mind.

 - Soul and role dialogues in higher education: Healing the divided self